Recommendations & Conclusions

 We welcome the introduction of new legislation to ban the export of live animals, including cattle, sheep and horses, for slaughter and fattening.
 There is a low risk and high reward element to the equine trade, with unscrupulous individuals taking advantage of lax border controls to move equines on fraudulent …

-Government response.
 The government acknowledges concerns and partially accepts the recommendation.
-While progress on a digitized equine identification system is delayed due to financial pressures, the government has banned the export of livestock and horses for slaughter from Great Britain and is …
+While progress on a digitized equine identification system is delayed due to financial pressures, the government has banned the export of livestock and horses for slaughter from Great Britain and is working with industry to prevent …

 28